just6n/finestboat/README.md

-## informal band website for local Melbourne, FL skrams/hardcore band
-# "thishereisafineboat"
+**@thishereisafineboat on instagram
-fun personal project with help from GPT
+*informal band website for local Melbourne, FL skramz/hardcore band fun personal project with help from GPT